Home Heat Pump Guide

 What If My Property Is Terraced or Semi-Detached?

 This is where noise planning gets more challenging.
 With limited space between your property and your neighbour's boundary, meeting the 42 dB requirement can be tighter.
-Your installer will need to:
+Your installer will need to select a particularly quiet model (some achieve 35-40 dB at 1m), position the unit as far from the shared boundary as possible, and consider acoustic barriers if space is limited.

-It's worth noting that thousands of heat pumps are successfully installed on terraced and semi-detached properties every year.
+Thousands of heat pumps are successfully installed on terraced and semi-detached properties every year.
 It's not a dealbreaker — it just needs careful planning.
+For property-specific advice, see our guides for 3-bed semis and 4-bed detached homes.

 Which Heat Pumps Are the Quietest?

-Noise levels vary considerably between brands and models.
-As a general guide:
+Noise levels vary considerably between brands and models:

 Category Typical Noise Level (at 1m) Examples